Alejandro04/PocSingleSpa/README.md

 # Single-spa app with React and Angular

+## Node version
+You need node 12.20.2 for start the app

 ## Install the npm packages
 Navigate to the root-config, react-app, and angular-app folders and run the command
 ```js